Top 5 Audio Plugins We Cannot Live Without

 In surveying all of our student’s work to find the most used plugin’s that would end up on this list, we heard everything from rap to trap, drum and bass to EDM, rock to pop and so much more.
 With such vast interests among our students, we’re having to find production techniques to suit every niche in the industry.

-If you’re interested in trying some of these tools out for yourself, consider attending our next Study for A Day, where you’ll get some hands-on music production techniques, and experience the way we implement these tools in our Advanced Diploma of Music Industry.
+If you’re interested in trying some of these tools out for yourself, consider attending our next Study for A Day, where you’ll get some hands-on music production techniques, and experience the way we implement these tools in our course.